Existence and uniqueness of optimal transport maps: Introduction

 \section{Introduction}

 In \cite{monge1781memoire}, Gaspard Monge studied the by now famous minimization problem

-on Euclidean space.
-This problem turned out to be very difficult because the functional and the corresponding set over which we minimize may both have a non-linear structure.
+on Euclidean space, where $\mu_0$ and $\mu_1$ are two given probability measures and the minimum is taken over all maps pushing $\mu_0$ forward to $\mu_1$.
+This problem turned out to be very difficult because the functional is non-linear and the constraint set maybe empty.
 70 years ago, Kantorovich \cite{kantorovich2006translocation} came up with a relaxation of the minimization problem \eqref{e:monge problem}.
-He allowed arbitrary couplings of the two measures $\mu_0$ and $\mu_1$ and also more general cost functions $c:X\times X\to\R$ are allowed:
+He allowed arbitrary couplings $q$ of the two measures $\mu_0$ and $\mu_1$, which we denote by the set $\Pi(\mu_0,\mu_1),$ and also more general cost functions $c:X\times X\to\R$:

-Minimizers are called optimal couplings and, therefore, this family of problems is commonly called optimal transport problems.
+Minimizers of \eqref{e:kantorovich problem} are called optimal couplings and, therefore, this family of problems is commonly called optimal transport problems.
 A natural and interesting question is when do these two minimization problems coincide, i.e. when is the or an optimal coupling given by a transportation map.
 In \cite{Brenier}, Brenier showed using ideas from fluid dynamics that on Euclidean space with cost function $c(x,y)=|x-y|^2$ there is always a unique optimal transportation map as soon as $\mu_0$ is absolutely continuous with respect to the Lebesgue measure.
 Soon after, McCann \cite{mccann01polar} generalized this result to Riemannian manifolds with more general cost functions including convex functions of the distance.
-By now, this result is shown in a wide class of settings, for non-decreasing strictly convex functions of the distance in Alexandrov spaces \cite{bertrand2008existence}, for squared distance on the Heisenberg group \cite{ambrosio:heisenberg}, and recently for the squared distance on $\mathsf{CD}(K,N)$ and $\mathsf{CD}(K,\infty)$ spaces by Gigli \cite{gigli:maps} and for squared distance cost by Rajala and Ambrosio in a metric Riemannian like framework \cite{ambrosio2011slopes}. \\ In this paper we show existence and uniqueness of optimal transport maps on non-branching metric measure spaces satisfying a measure contraction property for cost functions of the form $c(x,y)=h(d(x,y))$, with $h$ strictly convex and non-decreasing.
-In particular, our result recovers most of the previously mentioned results and in some cases also extends them.
-For example, Juillet \cite{juill:heisenmcp} shows that the Heisenberg group satisfies the measure contraction property.
-Thus, our result extends the previously known results on the Heisenberg group to the case of non-decreasing strictly convex cost functions.
-As a drawback of the generality we do not get structural results on the transport map, as being a gradient of a nice function.
+By now, this result is shown in a wide class of settings, for instance for non-decreasing strictly convex functions of the distance in Alexandrov spaces \cite{bertrand2008existence}, for squared distance on the Heisenberg group \cite{ambrosio:heisenberg}, and recently for the squared distance on $\mathsf{CD}(K,N)$ and $\mathsf{CD}(K,\infty)$ spaces by Gigli \cite{gigli:maps} and for squared distance cost by Rajala and Ambrosio in a metric Riemannian like framework \cite{ambrosio2011slopes}. \\ In this paper we show existence and uniqueness of optimal transport maps on proper, non-branching, metric measure spaces satisfying a new condition, Assumption \ref{A:mcc}, for cost functions of the form $c(x,y)=h(d(x,y))$, with $h$ strictly convex and non-decreasing.